missionmike/lets-go/README.md

 From the VS Code Dev Container, I decided to pick a few key files and copy them into a new repository.
 This would serve as my boilerplate.

+### Getting Automated Help

+Since I'm new to Go, I figure it makes sense to find a linter, and set up a quick CI process to help me identify issues faster.

+I could also add git commit hooks, but I don't want to spend time on that right now.
+Next, I'll move into setting up some basic API endpoints.